hbldh/bleak/README.rst

     loop.run_until_complete(run(address, loop))

-See examples folder for more code, among other example code for connecting to a `TI SensorTag CC2650 <http://www.ti.com/ww/en/wireless_connectivity/sensortag/>`_
+See examples folder for more code, for instance example code for connecting to a `TI SensorTag CC2650 <http://www.ti.com/ww/en/wireless_connectivity/sensortag/>`_